Vyral/joe-corbisiero/_posts/2022-02-14-how-much-does-buying-a-home-cost.md

 {% include pullquote.html %}

-**Does it cost money to get pre-approved?**&nbsp;
+**Does it cost money to get pre-approved?**

 Again, the answer is no. You can get pre-approved with as many lenders as you like, and it won’t hurt your credit score.

 **What costs am I responsible for?**

 Home inspection fees, for one.
 That will cost you anywhere from $300 to $700 and provide you with a full list of anything that might be wrong with that property.
-It also gives you great negotiating power in case there are some larger ticket items to take care of.&nbsp;
+It also gives you great negotiating power in case there are some larger ticket items to take care of.

 The home appraisal is something else you’ll have to pay for.
 It’s required by your lender to ensure the value of the property.
-They use the appraisal as a kind of checks and balances system to make sure they don’t overpay for the property.&nbsp;
+They use the appraisal as a kind of checks and balances system to make sure they don’t overpay for the property.

 Finally, we have closing costs.
 They’ll run you about 2.5% of the purchase price of the home, on average.
 They include prorated property taxes and HOA fees, your credit report, lender fees, title fees, escrow fees, and more.